Complete FastOx System & Plant

 The purpose of the polisher is to further react condensable hydrocarbons present in the syngas into additional syngas.
 This not only removes the possibility of the compounds condensing out in low-velocity and/or low-temperature zones (which could lead to a build up) but also increases the volume of usable syngas available for conversion to end products.

 Like the gasifier, the polisher is lined with refractory materials and encased in a metal shell made of steel.
 The polisher is also equipped with a tapping system to remove the inert stone that will collect at its base.
-The burner placed in the lower section will keep the collected inert stone products in its molten state.

 Gas Cleaning & Conditioning